-In partnership with photographer and alum, Dorie Hagler, CENTER is pleased to offer a new $5,000 award for a female photographer, 40 years of age and over, who uses their camera to address social justice.
-We welcome submissions from transgender and non-binary individuals.
+CENTER is pleased to offer $5,000 in project support to a female-identified photographer, 40 years of age and over, who use their camera to address social justice.
+We welcome submissions from transgender, non-binary, non-conforming, and two-spirited individuals.

 This program is made possible by Review Santa Fe alumna, Dorie Hagler, whose project me&EVE amplifies the voices of women.
 Initiated in 2016 on International Women’s Day, this project was inspired after seeing the transformative effects of witnessing women share their stories.

 // $5,000 Cash Award

 // Winners Exhibition at El Museo Cultural de Santa Fe

 // Complimentary participation and presentation in the Review Santa Fe Photo Festival

 2020 Award Recipient